Azure-Samples/cognitive-services-speech-sdk/samples/batch/batch-ingestion-client/Setup/guide.md

 * Add Sentiment [Batch Only]

-* Add data redaction [Batch Only]
+* Add Text Redaction [Batch Only]

 If you want to further analytics we could map the transcript json we produce to a DB schema.
+[Batch Only]

 * Enter SQL DB credential login